Canon SL2 vs Fujifilm X-E2

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel SL2 and Fujifilm X-E2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SL2 and the X-E2 have been discontinued, but can regularly be found used on eBay.
+Both the SL2 and the X-E2 have been discontinued, but can regularly be found used on ebay.
 The X-E2 was replaced by the Fujifilm X-E2S, while the SL2 was followed by the Canon SL2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SL2 and X-E2 can be found, respectively, in the Canon SL2 Manual (free pdf) or the online Fujifilm X-E2 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SL2 and the Fujifilm X-E2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.